Lulworth Cove Visitor Centre

 Look at the displays in the Visitor Centre which tell the story of Lulworth from 150 million years ago, as the first rocks formed, to the landscape and village you see today.
 Animations show how the coast formed and two short films explain this World Heritage Site and how it looks in stormy weather.

-Education groups can make use of the Visitor Centre or book a field session with the Lulworth Rangers who are based in the building.
+Education groups and small groups can make use of the Visitor Centre or book a field session with the Lulworth Rangers who are based in the building.

 Immerse Yourself In The Earth's Story

-You can walk through three distinct, but linked, galleries to help you understand everything that you can see at Lulworth.
+You can walk through three distinct areas to help you understand everything that you can see at Lulworth.
 A mixture of media including panels, photographs, animations, models and film ensure information is accessible to all age groups and wheelchair users.

 To appreciate the scale, beauty and importance of what you are about to see on the Jurassic Coast, colourful displays reveal the secrets of the Estate and Lulworth’s remarkable landforms.